davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 the end of borderland transrotation (ca. 10 Ma), the Monterey plate was displaced northward along the San Gregorio-Hosgri fault system [@fig:context], which is aligned with the outer edge of the Farallon-Monterey slab window [@fig:reconstruction].
-The Monterey Plate likely separated from its underthrust extension in conjunction with the sudden cessation of crustal transrotation.
+The abyssal fragment of the Monterey Plate likely separated from its underthrust extension in conjunction with the sudden cessation of crustal transrotation.
 If the subducted portion of the Monterey Plate instead maintained its structural